Robust discrete complex analysis: A toolbox: Appendix

-\begin{proof} Denote $v_0:=v$.
-We intend to ``drive'' the trajectory of the random walk using a finite sequence of the following ``moves'' based on Property \ref{PropertyS}, see also Fig.~\ref{Fig: RW-in-annulus}A: \begin{itemize} \item if $v_k$ is the current position of the random walk, apply \ref{PropertyS} to a disc of radius $(\varkappa_0\nu_0\!+\!1)^{-1}|v_k\!-\!w|$ centered at $v_k$ and the interval of directions
+\begin{pf} Denote $v_0:=v$.
+We intend to ``drive'' the trajectory of the random walk using a finite sequence of the following ``moves'' based on Property~\ref{PropertyS} [see also Figure~\ref{Fig: RW-in-annulus}(A)]: \begin{itemize} \item if $v_k$ is the current position of the random walk, apply \ref {PropertyS} to a disc of radius $(\varkappa_0\nu_0 + 1)^{-1}|v_k - w|$ centered at $v_k$ and the interval of directions